Bill Robinson (outfielder)

-Early years
+Early life

 Robinson (Jr.) was born in McKeesport, Pennsylvania to William Sr. and Nellie Mae Robinson.
 He starred in basketball as well as baseball at Elizabeth Forward High School, and received a basketball scholarship offer from Bradley University.
 However, Robinson chose baseball over basketball, and signed with the Milwaukee Braves, upon graduation in June, 1961.

 Playing career

 Atlanta Braves

 After six seasons in the Braves' farm system, in which he batted .298, with 69 home runs, and 339 runs batted in (RBI), Robinson made his MLB debut for the newly-relocated Atlanta Braves on September 20, 1966, pinch running for Hank Aaron, and staying in the game in right field.
 He got his first hit in his first start, September 25, against the Pirates.
 With the Braves leading 4-2, Robinson hit an RBI single off Al McBean, driving him out of the game.
 For the season, he collected three hits, including one triple, in eleven at bats, and drove in three runs.
 Following his only big-league season in Atlanta, Robinson and pitcher Chi-Chi Olivo were dealt to the New York Yankees for third baseman Clete Boyer.